MCP Tools

 // Filter + sort

-sql_query({ workspace_id: "crm",
+sql_query({ database_id: "crm",

 // Aggregate

-sql_query({ workspace_id: "crm",
+sql_query({ database_id: "crm",

-Link records with relationships
+Link documents with relationships

 // Create a relationship

-manage_relationship({ action: "upsert", workspace_id: "crm",
+manage_relationship({ action: "upsert", database_id: "crm",

 rel_type: "owns", source_collection: "contacts", source_id: "c_001",